ismasan/plumb/README.md

 ### Policies

-Policies are methods that encapsulate common compositions.
-Plumb ships with some, listed below, and you can also define your own.
+Policies are helpers that encapsulate common compositions.
+Plumb ships with some handy ones, listed below, and you can also define your own.

 ### `#present`